 The Company generally intends to distribute, out of assets legally available for distribution, substantially all of its available earnings, on a quarterly basis, subject to the discretion of the Board of Directors.
-For the three months ended March 31, 2018 and 2017, the Company did not declare or pay any dividends or distributions.
+For each of the three and six months ended June 30, 2018, the Company declared and paid dividends in the amount of \$1,300,250 of which \$254,680 was distributed in cash and the remainder distributed in shares to stockholders pursuant to the Company's dividend reinvestment program.
+For each of the three and six months ended June 30, 2017, the Company did not declare or pay any dividends or distributions.